 Maybe you’ve heard about offset sub-accounts but aren’t quite sure how they work.
+Here we explain everything you need to know:

-An offset sub-account or feature may help you reduce the interest you pay on your home loan by using the money in your offset sub-account to offset the balance of your home loan.
+A survey revealed that 63% of first home buyers didn't know what an offset account was.1 An offset sub-account or feature may help you reduce the interest you pay on your home loan by using the money in your offset sub-account to offset the balance of your home loan.

 What is an offset sub-account?